beingadityak/deploy-to-server-travis/README.md

 **Disadvantage:**

-- Does not allow you to deploy to multiple servers or take advantage of
+- Does not allow you to deploy to multiple servers or take advantage of the cloud platform's auto-scaling capabilities.

 ## About the App